itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

     :scale: 100%
     :align: center

 The auto completion has two main functions.
-It offers available commands after entering some characters (number of minimum characters can be set in the "treshold" spin box).
+It offers available commands after entering some characters (number of minimum characters can be set in the "threshold" spin box).

 .. figure:: images/propEditorAutoCompletion_2.png
     :scale: 100%